cotica/capstone/README.md

 WARNING!
 WARNING!
 This is not production ready!

-In the future, we would want to collect samples from other consumers and get some good variety (at least 30 samples x say 100-500 products each!), for this recommender to be verified more legitimated.
+In the future, we would want to collect samples from other consumers and get some good variety (at least 30 samples x say 100-500 products each!), for this recommender to be validated more legitimately.

 - - -
 ## Report and presentation links